defold/doc/docs/en/manuals/optimization-speed.md

 ## Frustum culling
 The render script can automatically ignore rendering of game object component that are outside of a defined bounding box (frustum).
 Learn more about Frustum Culling in the [Render Pipeline manual](/manuals/render/#frustum-culling).

+# Platform specific optimizations

+## Android Device Performance Framework
+Android Dynamic Performance Framework is a set of APIs that allow games and to interact more directly with power and thermal systems of Android devices.
+It is possible to monitor the dynamic behavior on Android systems and optimize game performance at a sustainable level that doesn’t overheat devices.
+Use the [Android Dynamic Performance Framework extension](https://defold.com/extension-adpf/) to monitor and optimize performance in your Defold game for Android devices.